 - Certificate Service Request standard (use no abbreviations except country code):

-- DN/FQDN - full name of the system, e.g. hostname.pepperdine.edu
+- CN/FQDN - full name of the system, e.g. hostname.pepperdine.edu

 - Organization - Pepperdine University

 - Region/State - California

 - Email - email address specified by IT Server Engineering or ISO.

 - For efficiency, use the maximum certificate term allowed (2 years for both regular and EV)

 - Certificates for pepperdine.edu sites must be issued by Pepperdine's InCommon service.

 Request & justify exceptions to the above in writing to ISO three weeks prior to go live.
 Renewal does not justify non-InCommon certs.